 - a.
 The property being retained as open space set-aside areas shall be conveyed to a property owners' or homeowners' association in fee simple. - b.
-The deed conveying the property shall be recorded and delivered prior to, or concurrent with, the recording of the bonded plat for the first phase of the subdivision. - c.
-The deed and covenants of the property owners' or homeowners' association shall include the following language: "The open space benefits of the areas conveyed by deed and shown on the Final Plat shall remain permanently protected as open space and managed and maintained as is without modification without prior approval from the Community Planning and Development Department.
+The deed conveying the property shall be recorded and delivered prior to, or concurrent with, the recording of the bonded plat for the first phase of the subdivision. - include the following language: "The open space benefits of the areas conveyed by deed and shown on the Final Plat shall remain permanently protected as open space and managed and maintained as is without modification without prior approval from the Community Planning and Development Department.
 The open space areas identified in this covenant are intended for public benefit, but for association members use, and this covenant shall run in perpetuity."